Hugh S. Johnson: Military career

+After World War I

 Johnson was named assistant general manager of the Moline Plow Company on September 1, 1919.
 Moline Plow's president, George Peek, and Johnson were both supporters of the McNary–Haugen Farm Relief Bill, a proposed federal law which would have established the first farm price supports in U.S. history.

 Johnson left Moline Plow in 1927 to become an adviser to Bernard Baruch.
 He joined the Brain Trust of Franklin D. Roosevelt in the 1932 presidential election.
 His major role was drafting speeches, most notably one that FDR delivered in Pittsburgh denouncing the reckless spending of the Hoover administration and calling for a very conservative fiscal policy.